Stryyder/The-Coding-Journey/README.md

 ### Biggest lessons so far
 - You may experience something deeper than burnout, fear of not being able to grasp the material.
 But you can.
+Each time you come across a term, it becomes more and more familiar as time passes.
 - Even if web dev dies in the future, programming won't
 - Before applying to jobs, have a solid portfolio and a web dev focused resume
 - Learn at the speed required to fully comprehend the material